Meet our staff

 In her professional and personal lives, Jamila continuously endeavors to achieve alignment and balance between her results driven approach and her nurturing demeanor, both of which are rooted in trust and collective satisfaction.

-Shalom Parker (she/her) is an Art Therapist at the Center, focusing on how trauma can be translated and healed through art and other creative expressions.
+Shalom Parker (she/her) is a Director of Therapy and Holistic Healing at the Center, focusing on how trauma can be translated and healed through art and other creative expressions.
 Shalom is an artist herself and was drawn to art therapy due to seeing the healing power of art in her own life and in the lives of the youth with whom she worked.
 She is humbled to be able to partner with survivors as they continue healing themselves, their families, and their communities from the violence enacted upon them by the state.

 Before joining the CTJC team, Shalom taught ceramics at an alternative school on the southside of Chicago, ran an employment program for chronically under/unemployed individuals, directed an arts and technology program on the west side of Chicago and served as an art therapist for youth ages 18-21 who were gaining independent living skills before aging out of the foster care system.
 Shalom received her master’s in art therapy and counseling from Adler University.